Joint modelling of the body and tail of bivariate data

-The authors prove that $\bm Q$ also follows a copula on $[-1,0]^d,$ which coincides with $C_1$ on the region $(t_1,0]\times\ldots \times (t_d,0]$ and with $C_2$ on the region $[-1,t_1]\times\ldots \times [-1,t_d].$ An exact representation of the method is presented in \citet{AulbachAll2012b}.
-However, the model not only requires a choice of cut-off values $t_i,\, i=1,\ldots,d,$ to define the regions to fit each copula but also the transition between the two copulas may not be smooth.
+The authors prove that $\bm Q$ also follows a copula with support on $[-1,0]^d,$ which coincides with $C_1$ on the region $(t_1,0]\times\ldots \times (t_d,0]$ and with $C_2$ on the region $[-1,t_1]\times\ldots \times [-1,t_d].$ An exact representation of the method is presented in \citet{AulbachAll2012b}.
+However, the model not only requires a choice of cut-off values $t_i,\, i=1,\ldots,d,$ to define the regions to fit each copula but, as with patchwork copulas, the transition between the two copulas may not be smooth.
 Figure \ref{fig:aulbach} displays an example of a data set simulated according to equation \eqref{eq:q}; the discontinuity at the threshold is evident.
 Moreover, this method does not offer a convenient formulation of the likelihood, which results in difficulties for inference.

+More recently, \citet{PfeiferEtAll2017} and \citet{PfeiferEtAll2019} propose infinite discrete and continuous partition-of unity copulas, respectively; these are flexible in higher dimensions and can be applied when there is asymmetry in the data.
+Similar to patchwork copulas, these copulas allow for implementing positive dependence in the tails; the density of the proposed model is approximated by an infinite mixture of functions, and careful choice of these functions can modify the tail behaviour if required.

 A different type of approach was taken by \citet{HuOHagan2021}, who consider averaging different copula families that have been fitted to the whole distribution, in order to obtain a more robust estimate of the tail dependence of the data set.
 However, the use of BIC in the calculation of the weights assigned to each copula places the focus on the body and not on the tail of the data.